 Every student should have access to schools with the resources, opportunities, and supports that make academic success possible and that create strong ties among families, students, schools, and communities.
 Doing so will provide more equitable opportunities and prepare students for success in life and as citizens.
 That’s what community schools offer.
 They are a powerful, evidence-based strategy for creating excellent schools for students, regardless of their race, family income level, or the ZIP Code in which they live.

 This guide provides tools for policymakers, students and families, community leaders, allies, and advocates who want to advance community schools as a strategy to improve schools.
 It builds on a large body of research and excellent resources that have been developed by community schools advocates and practitioners and has benefited from the review and input of local and national experts in the field.

 What Are Community Schools?

 Community schools are public schools that partner with families and community organizations to provide well-rounded educational opportunities and supports for students’ school success.
 Like every good school, community schools must be built on a foundation of powerful teaching that includes challenging academic content and supports students’ mastery of 21st century skills and competencies.
-What makes community schools unique is the combination of four key features (or pillars) that together create the conditions necessary for students to thrive.
-The pillars are: (1) integrated student supports; (2) expanded and enriched learning time and opportunities; (3) active family and community engagement; and (4) collaborative leadership and practices.
+What makes community schools unique is the combination of four key pillars (or features) that together create the conditions necessary for students to thrive.
+The pillars are: 1) integrated student supports; 2) expanded and enriched learning time and opportunities; 3) active family and community engagement; and 4) collaborative leadership and practices.
 (We discuss each of these features in detail in Section II.)